Klumz/comp130-journal/README.md

 Surprise: Eyebrows are raised and curved.

+*"Blue Eyes uses sensing technology to identify a user's actions and to extract key information.
+This information is then analyzed to determine the user's physical, emotional, or informational state, which in turn can be used to make the user more productive by performing expected actions or by providing expected information."*

 ### [2] [The Emotion Mouse](https://pdfs.semanticscholar.org/91d8/2d479b4469cfc8b2c52005a3f8bbf7d28aae.pdf)

 This paper proposes a method for gaining emotional user information through touch, the Emotion Mouse.
 It provides both a theory and experimentation.
 The four physiological readings measured during the experiment were heart rate, temperature, GSR (galvanic skin response, basically changes in the electrical resistance of the skin caused by stress, measurable with a galvanometer, e.g. in lie-detector tests.) and somatic movement.
 Ultimately, the results indicated the theory behind the Emotion Mouse work are fundamentally sound.
 The physiological measurements correlated to emotions using a correlation model.

+*"Our proposed method for gaining user information through touch is via a computer input device, the mouse.
+From the physiological data obtained from the user, an emotional state may be determined which would then be related to the task the user is currently doing on the computer."*

 ### [3] [Establishing Remote Conversations Through Eye Contact With Physical Awareness Proxies](https://static1.squarespace.com/static/519d10a2e4b090350a2b66a0/t/51e5525be4b0ead5a3b6de6c/1373983323680/p948-jabarin.pdf)